mohanish12/pythonScripts/README.md

 ## CapitalConsonants.py
 The script contains a function called count_capital_consonants which takes as input a string and returns as output a single integer.
 The number the function returns is the count of characters from the string that were capital consonants.

+## Anagramchecker.py
+The script contains a function called are_anagrams.
+The function has two parameters- a pair of strings.
+The function returns True if the strings are anagrams of one annother, false if they are not.
+Two strings are considered anagrams if they have only the same letters, as well as the same count of each letter.
+For this problem, we ignore spaces and capitalization.